-The Arc of Alameda County provides advocacy, support, and education to persons with developmental and intellectual and developmental disabilities and their families in Alameda County.
+The Arc of the East Bay provides advocacy, support, and education to persons with developmental and intellectual and developmental disabilities and their families in the East Bay.

-Our Vision is that every individual and family affected by intellectual and development disabilities in Alameda County will have access to the information, advocacy, and skills they need to participate as active members of their communities.
-The Arc offers vocational training and life skills and education to almost 400 clients with I/DD at 4 locations in the County of Alameda (San Leandro, Hayward, Union City, and Livermore.)
+Our Vision is that every individual and family affected by intellectual and development disabilities in the East Bay will have access to the information, advocacy, and skills they need to participate as active members of their communities.
+The Arc offers vocational training and life skills and education to almost 400 clients with I/DD at 4 locations in the East Bay (San Leandro, Hayward, Union City, and Livermore.)
 Our Hayward campus also features a program for preschoolers who have developmental disabilities.

 People with intellectual and developmental disabilities and their families shall have access to the supports they need to live a decent American life.